RamisUrban/RamisUrban.github.io/04Synergy.md

 **Seeing Energy?A toolbox?**

+To go deeper of the concept of "seeing energy", a toolbox was invented, which includes a range of interactive installations and facilities.
 These tools allow people to not only see energy, but also to feel it and engage with it in playful and innovative ways, enhancing their awareness and understanding of its critical role.

 <div style="text-align:center;">
      <img src="{{ '/assets/img/featuredwork/04-SE/04_toolbox.jpg' | prepend: site.baseurl }}" style="height:auto; object-fit: cover; width:70%; margin: 0 auto;">